-With the delicious surge in food-centric media (think: celebrity chefs, the Food Network, foodie Instagram accounts, Pinterest boards and blogs) today's couples are tapped into the food and beverage industry more than ever.
-For many, this means the standard chicken or beef just won't cut it when it comes to planning a wedding menu.
-If you're looking to breathe new life into your wedding bill of fare, read on!
-Here are 10 of the hottest catering trends that'll wow your crowd and please every palate.
+With a notable surge in food-centric media (think: celebrity chefs, the Food Network, foodie Instagram accounts, Pinterest boards and lifestyle blogs) today's couples are tapped into the food and beverage industry more than ever.
+For many, this means that the standard chicken or beef just won't cut it when it comes to planning a wedding menu.
+If you're looking to breathe new life into your wedding bill of fare, check out 10 of the hottest catering trends that'll wow your crowd and please every palate.

 1. Play With Color

 Color is a crucial element in the coordination of wedding linens, flowers and wedding party attire—so why not in planning the menu?
 Many chefs are coming up with unique ways to infuse color into food to match the couple's signature hues.
 Don't worry—we're not talking about green mashed potatoes.
 If you're having a black-and-white wedding, consider serving ice cream sandwiches, Oreos or black-and-white cookies for dessert.
 Bring this contrasting color scheme full circle with a naked or half-naked cake of rich dark chocolate and velvety white buttercream (feast your eyes on some black-and-white naked cake examples here).
 If you love the complementary duo of red and green, ask your caterer if they can whip up shot glasses filled with layers of edamame and lobster trifle, or tuna tartare served in wasabi sesame-seeded wontons for cocktail hour.